1587/speaking-exam/00-part3.md

 Yes , I’d like to get online news alert, because  If there is any news, they will send me alert msg at once. it is very convenient.

 I think watching news on TV is not good.
-Because,watching news On TV is  not convenient, we can't search for interesting new from TV and can't send comments about the news, Uh..
+Because watching news On TV is  not convenient, we can't search for interesting new from TV can't send comments about the news, can't watching news in anytime and anywhere.

+Uh..
-Nowdays, Many people have no TV in their home,  They use smartphone or computer a lot.
+Nowdays, Many people,Especially young people have no TV at their home,  They use smartphone or computer a lot.

-So I don’t think watching news on TV is a good option.
+I like reading online comments and discussing with my friends  when I read news.

 ```